8 Best Organic Pillows For All Types Of Sleepers

 Price: $75-$166

-They source their natural cotton from Colombia and Peru from organic farmers who are paid fair and livable wages.
-The dyes are derived from plants and vegetables that naturally grow in the areas.
+Zuahaza sources natural cotton from organic farmers in Colombia and Peru, ensuring fair and livable wages.
+The dyes used in their products are derived from local plants and vegetables.

 Why consider investing in an organic pillow?